 The Sub-Fund may only invest in financial instruments expressly authorised in this Supplement.
-However, a case-by-case derogation may be granted by the Board of Directors.
+However, a case-by-case derogation may be granted by the Board of Directors provided consistency with the investment policy of the Sub-Fund.

 Regarding foreign exchange forward transactions, the Sub-Fund's risk exposure to a single counterparty must not exceed 5% of its net assets.
 The counterparty risk exposure for a given contract is defined by its current replacement cost.
 This cost is determined by performing a valuation at market price.
 Only the contracts with positive replacement cost (unrealised gain) are retained.
 The counterparty risk exposure for each entity or group, is then calculated by adding these positive replacement costs (unrealised gains) for each entity or group.